slackapi/java-slack-sdk/docs/content/guides/slash-commands.md

   * **Short Description**: whatever you like
 * Click **Save** Button

-## What Your Bolt App Does
+## What your Bolt app does

-All your app needs to do to handle slash command requests are:
+To handle slash command requests:

 1. [Verify requests](https://docs.slack.dev/authentication/verifying-requests-from-slack) from Slack
 1. Parse the request body and check if the `command` is the one you'd like to handle
 1. Build a reply message or do whatever you want to do
-1. Respond to the Slack API server with 200 OK as an acknowledgment
+1. Respond to the Slack API server with `200 OK` as an acknowledgment

 If the response body is empty, the response will be recognized as just an acknowledgment.
 No message will be posted to the channel.

 ---
 ## Examples

-:::tip
+:::tip[Tip]

 If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt](/guides/getting-started-with-bolt) first.